 - Sideloading: Google already offered access to third-party app stores on Android - they reaffirmed this and added that Android 14 included updates to make sideloading even smoother and easier for users

-- Two billing frameworks: Google rolled out the following alternative billing guidelines in 2022, then expanded developer-choice billing to include game developers the week that the Digital Markets Act compliance measures were adopted some text
+- Two billing frameworks: Google rolled out the following alternative billing guidelines in 2022, then expanded developer-choice billing to include game developers the week that the Digital Markets Act compliance measures were adopted

 - User choice billing (UCB): Game developers can offer an alternative billing option to users - meaning the user is presented both options and chooses whether to use it or stick to Google Play’s payment processing.
 If they choose the alternative option, the standard service fee is reduced by 4% (standard service fee is 15% if revenues are less than $1 million each year.
 It’s 30% on revenues once exceed $1 million, or 30% if not enrolled in or eligible to join the 15% program)